Syntax and semantics¶

 subject variables.

-and a new line where one finds a then-clause
+case applies and a new line where one finds a then-clause.

 behavior-section ::=